-The approach for QHP patient safety annual certification standards is outlined in 45 CFR 156.1110.
+The approach for QHP patient safety annual certification standards remains unchanged from 2021 and earlier years, and is outlined in 45 CFR 156.1110.
 SSHIX utilizes the same requirements defined in 45 CFR 156.1110 that are used in Federally Facilitated Exchanges.
 Please refer to the regulation for details regarding guidance for QHP issuers who contract with a hospital with more than 50 beds.